Jammicus/JenkinsUtils/README.md

 * `jenkinsVersion`: Prints current version of Jenkins
 * `possibleLabels`: Prints a list of all the possible labels you can use (NOTE: This is very, very slow.
 Use sparingly)
 * `runningJobs`: Prints all jobs that are running.
 (NOTE: This is very, very slow.
 Use sparingly)
+* `queue`: Prints list of jobs waiting in the build queue.